ROCm/rocWMMA/docs/conceptual/programmers-guide.rst

 The API currently has three API contexts:

   - ``rocwmma.hpp``: The main API for rocWMMA, defining fragment data abstractions, wave-wise storing, loading, matrix multiply-accumulate (mma) and threadblock synchronization.
 This API's function signatures are portable from nvcuda::wmma.
-  - ``rocwmma_coop.hpp``: A complimentary API for rocWMMA, defining functionality that allows GPU wavefronts to collaborate in the loading / storing of fragment data.
-These are unique to rocWMMA.
   - ``rocwmma_transforms.hpp``: A complimentary API for rocWMMA, defining functionality to manipulate fragment data (e.g. transpose and data layout changes).
 These are unique to rocWMMA.

 - ``library/include/internal``: Internal include files define the main infrastructure driving the rocWMMA API: